QueNerguy/WikiQuedia/content/I Notes/Dynamics I/Kinetics/Rigid Body Mechanics.md

 ---
-title: "Modeling Rigid Body Dynamics"
+title: Rigid Body Mechanics
 draft: false
 ---
 tags: [[dynamics]], [[kinetics]], [[rigid body]], [[vector math]], [[sums]]      <br>17-09-2025

 ---
-# Modeling Rigid Body Dynamics
+# Rigid Body Mechanics
 To solve a system with the least amount of effort
 1. Try solving with **[conservation of energy](Conservation%20of%20Energy.md)**.
 2. If **1.** is not possible[^impos1], try solving with **[impulse and momentum](Impulse%20and%20Momentum%20for%20(Rigid)%20Bodies.md)**.